-You should be familiar with flooding and extreme storm procedures so make sure your riding rings, pastures, and stalls are well drained.
+You should be familiar with flooding and extreme storm procedures.
+Make sure your riding rings, pastures, and stalls are well drained.

 Drinking too little water puts your horse at serious risk of colic and laminitis.

 If you use buckets, make sure they are tightly secured so the horse cannot knock them over or get his feet and hoofs caught in the handles.
-Beware that heated buckets need to be insulated and electrical cords need to be secured far away from the reach of horses and ponies to prevent electrocution.
+Beware that heated buckets need to be insulated.
+Electrical cords need securing far away from the reach of horses and ponies to prevent electrocution.

 Horses should be encouraged to drink their water with its head and neck in a natural way.
 This means placing their trough or container at a normal head height or slightly lower.
 Forcing equine to drink water in an unnatural position can lead to choking and respiratory problems.

 Physical activity performed or illness can affect the amount of water a horse or pony needs.
 Horses will sometimes become dehydrated due to heavy sweating.
 Their body salts should be replaced by adding electrolytes to their water or food.

 Sick horses with excessive water losses such as from diarrhea require more water per day.
 Breeding stallions, and pregnant or lactating mares require 50-80% more water per day for milk production compared to horses at maintenance.

 Let performance horses drink water before and during prolonged activity.
 Let them cool down adequately before any free-choice drinking after vigorous exercise.

 As a rule, start at the front feet and work up slowly when you are giving your horse a bath.
 Make sure the temperature of the water is not burning hot or freezing cold.
 Never use water as a punishment in any way.

 On most cases, you should not ride a horse in water unless you can see the bottom.